microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganization-update.md

 ## Examples

+The following example updates the description and display name for a multi-tenant organization.

 ### Request
-The following is an example of a request.

 <!-- {
   "blockType": "request",
   "name": "update_multitenantorganization"